Pig (card game)

 Pig is a simple, collecting card game of early 20th century American origin suitable for three to thirteen players that is played with a 52-card French-suited pack.
-It has two very similar and well known variants – Donkey and Spoons.
+It has two very similar and well known variants – donkey and spoons.
 It is often classed as a children's game.
-It may be descended from an old game called Vive l'Amour.
+It may be descended from an old game called vive l'amour.

+In the Philippines, a similar game variant known as 1-2-3 Pass has developed where the players have to put their hand on the center of the table once someone got a four-of-a-kind.